Increase Your Brand Visibility with Highly Effective Billboard Design

 - Tell a story: People tend to remember stories better than facts, and because billboards depend on the visual design it is necessary to translate the story through the design, which means that you have to have a design strategy about the story you want to tell with images (mostly) and text (less).
 An ironic or fun take on current situations that relate to your story can have a big impact, especially if they can generate some laughter or a catchy slogan that is easy to remember.
 Images are also important and, in fact, they should be the main focus, underlined by the text.

-- Less is more: Remember that people driving on highways and roads only have a few seconds to view your billboard, and therefore maximum impact is needed.
+- Less is more: Remember that people driving on highway billboards and roads only have a few seconds to view your billboard, and therefore maximum impact is needed.
 Focus on an idea that will tell the entire story in about 5 – 7 seconds.
 7 Words of text should do the trick.

 - Get Noticed: Go big when it comes to images.
 Loud images with large, easy-to-read text will get the message across a lot easier.
 Fonts should be easy to read, large and bold.
 Don’t be afraid to create maximum impact!